- What is shared ownership / equity sharing?

 Your legal costs are made up of two things – the professional fee for your solicitor and the amount for costs and outlays.

 You can avail of our legal package and choose a solicitor from our panel.
 Your property fee of £430 includes the solicitor fee of £350 along with a £80 property valuation fee.

 If your application doesn’t progress to solicitors fees, for example if the valuation highlights issues with the property you have chosen, we will refund the solicitors fee.
-If the solicitor has started work on the case, we’ll pay what is due to the solicitor and refund the rest to you.
+If the solicitor has started work on the case, we’ll split what is due to the solicitor with you 50/50 and refund the rest to you.

 You are also responsible for paying your solicitor’s costs and outlays, which you pay direct to the solicitor before the purchase can go ahead.
 Costs and outlays vary with the particular property and your solicitor will give you a quote once they have seen the title documents.
 Stamp Duty may be payable through your solicitor at the time of purchase and/or when later buying out.
 If so, you have options as to how or when duty may be assessed, and we recommend that you get independent legal advice.

 If you choose not to use our legal package, you are responsible for finding your own solicitor, agreeing the amount of their professional fee and paying this directly to the solicitor, along with all of their costs and outlays.
 We’ll refund the full £350 to you.

 - Will Co-Own require proof of income?

 Yes, we will.
 In order for your application to be completed and progressed as quickly as possible, please have the following information to hand before you start your application (required for both applicants):